zakmoCA/CLI-Pomodoro/README.md

 ## Alert when work/break times are over

-A distinct sound alert is played at the start of a work, and either break periods to alert the user should they not be viewing their terminal.
+A distinct sound alert is played using the `chime` library at the start of a work, and either break periods to alert the user should they not be viewing their terminal.

 # Features and Checklist Items
 ## General Outline